 Surface (SYNOP) coverage

-About 90% of stations now report in BUFR (NB. the SYNOP maps below do not include stations reporting with WIGOS station identifiers - unless these map to a traditional 5 digit identifier).
+About 90% of stations now report in BUFR (NB. the SYNOP maps below do not include stations reporting with WIGOS station identifiers (WSIs) - unless these map to a traditional 5 digit identifier).
 BUFR coverage for Europe is essentially complete apart from three NMSs (Bulgaria, Moldova and North Macedonia).
 For some countries stations/reports designated as "additional data" only are received in TAC but not in BUFR.
 Light blue markers indicate that fewer BUFR reports are received than SYNOP reports - in most cases the BUFR is six-hourly but the SYNOPs are three-hourly.
 (Unlike TEMP data, below, alphanumeric SYNOP reports reformatted into BUFR are generally acceptable.)
 The main event in late 2019 was the cessation of alphanumeric SYNOP reports from China on 3 December 2019 (not reflected in the plot as ECMWF receives Chinese SYNOPs reformatted to TAC in Washington!
 We intend to stop processing these reformatted reports - also from other areas - but some care is needed).
 As can be seen from the top map various stations are only available in BUFR.
 ECMWF is gradually assimilating a larger proportion of BUFR surface reports.
 There has been only minor progress in the migration over the last year.
 The lower map shows the frequency of reporting in BUFR - WIGOS now recommends global exchange of hourly reports (Australia and Canada improved provision of hourly reports during 2023.
-In late January ECMWF started retrieving hourly reports from the USA via a WIS2 server - not shown below).
+In late January ECMWF started retrieving hourly reports from the USA via a WIS2 server - these have WSIs and are not yet shown below).

 (Grey: TAC reports but no BUFR, Purple: BUFR reports but no TAC, Red *: position error.
 Light/dark blue indicates that there are less/more than 60% of the reports available in BUFR.)